What our readers are saying

 Don’t want to read the details on coconut aminos?
 Click here to jump straight to the recipe.

 Coconut aminos are a liquid made from coconut tree sap and sea salt.
-They have become popular as an alternative to soy sauce, with much less sodium.

 Coconut aminos are naturally: